 Once you have your luggage you will go through Customs.
 Be careful about what you bring into Australia.
 Some items you might bring from overseas can carry pests and diseases that Australia doesn’t have.
 You must declare ALL food, meat, fruit, plants, seeds, wooden souvenirs, animal or plant materials or their derivatives.
 Australia has strict quarantine laws and tough on-the-spot fines.
 Every piece of luggage is now screened or x-rayed by quarantine officers, detector dog teams and x-ray machines.
 If you fail to declare or dispose of any quarantine items or make a false declaration, you will get caught.
 In addition to on-the-spot fines, you could be prosecuted and fined more than AU$60,000 and risk 10 years in prison.
 All international mail is also screened.

 Some products may require treatment to make them safe.
-Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Department of Agriculture and Water Resources.
-For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit www.agriculture.gov.au.
+Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Department of Agriculture.
+For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit Department of Agriculture.

 You will be able to leave the restricted area and enter the Arrivals Hall once you have cleared Customs.
 Here you will find a number of retail and food outlets along with public telephones, an information booth and money exchange facilities.
 If you arrive on a weekend, you may like to exchange money here as most banks are not open on Saturdays and Sundays.